 Must complete one of the following during Application Phase:

-- Hospital, Interventional, & Surgical Care Course – be assigned to the Acute Care of the Elderly in-patient unit (Med A) at UNC-CH or to any other specialized hospital units for the elderly
+- Hospital, Interventional, and Surgical Care Course – be assigned to the Acute Care of the Elderly in-patient unit (Med A) at UNC-CH or to any other specialized hospital units for the elderly

 - Geriatrics specialty clinics